sciactive/nephele/packages/nephele-serve/README.md

   SERVE_INDEXES        Same as --serve-indexes when set to "true", "on" or "1".
   SERVE_LISTINGS       Same as --serve-listings when set to "true", "on" or "1".
   AUTH                 Same as --no-auth when set to "false", "off" or "0".
+  UPDATE_CHECK         Same as --no-update-check when set to "false", "off" or "0".
   SERVER_ROOT          Same as [directory].

 Options given on the command line take precedence over options from an environment variable.